 We believe that many people judge a school by the appearance of its students.
-In their appearance as well as in their general behaviour, Sixth Formers have a particular responsibility in that they help set the standard for the whole school.
-The Sixth Form Dress Code aims to promote smartness and confidence.
+In their appearance as well as in their general behaviour, sixth form students have a particular responsibility in that they help set the standard for the whole school.
+The sixth form dress code aims to promote smartness and confidence.

-At any time during the school day the purpose of the dress code is to present a positive image and provide an environment conducive to learning.
+The purpose of the dress code is to present a positive image and contribute towards an environment conducive to learning.

-- Trousers should be smart and suitable for the workplace, chinos are acceptable but jeans, jeggings, leggings and combat trousers are not.
+- Trousers should be smart.
+Chinos are acceptable but jeans, jeggings, leggings, jogging bottoms and combat trousers are not.

-- No shorts of any length or style including playsuits.
+- No shorts of any length or style are permitted including playsuits.

 - Boys should wear shirts with collars or polo shirts.
-Football shirts are not acceptable.
-T-Shirts with large logos are also not acceptable.
+Football shirts are not permitted.

-- Girls should wear smart tops/blouses that cover the shoulders.
-Spaghetti straps, halter necks and strapless tops are not permitted.
+- Girls should wear tops/blouses that cover the shoulders.

 - Students are not restricted to set colours but must remain smart at all times.

 - ID Badges must be worn at all times